EntityGraphQL/EntityGraphQL/docs/content/paging.md

 }
 ```

 This follows this Relay Connection Model pattern and lets you page through data easily.
-And as in the code it is best to give your collection an order otherwise depending on the underlying data source the order could change over pages.
-You can order base on other arguments you add `MakeConnection()` will merge the arguments together.
+And as in the example above you should give your collection an order otherwise depending on the underlying data source the order could change over pages/queries.
+You can order base on other arguments you have on the field, `MakeConnection()` will merge the arguments together.

 ```
 schemaProvider.ReplaceField("movies",